 Arduino IDE prints the compiling messages in the bottom area of the IDE window.
-When the compilation is finished, you will get the message similar to the following figure:
+When the compilation is finished, you will get the message as following.

-Afterwards, we will upload the compiled code to RTL8722DM_MINI.
+Afterwards, we will upload the compiled code to board.

-Please make sure RTL8722DM_MINI is connected to your computer, then click “Sketch” -> “Upload”.
+Please make sure the board is connected to computer, then click “Sketch” -> “Upload”.

 Again, during the uploading procedure the IDE prints messages.
 Uploading procedure takes considerably longer time (about 30 seconds to 1 minute).
 When upload completed, the “Done uploading” message is printed.